box/developer.box.com/content/guides/internal/style-guide.md

 ## Image Frame

-An image can be easily wrapped into a frame.
+An image can be wrapped into a frame.

 ```html
 <ImageFrame border center shadow width='200'>